SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Desktop Metal, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 22, 2022 - DM

 PR Newswire

-To: All persons or entities who purchased or otherwise acquired securities of Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM) and/or sold Desktop Metal put optionsbetween March 15, 2021 and November 15, 2021.
+To: All persons or entities who purchased or otherwise acquired securities of Desktop Metal, Inc. ("Desktop Metal" or the "Company") (NYSE: DM) between March 15, 2021 and November 15, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the District of Massachusetts.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.
 There is no cost or obligation to you.